BMW Transmission Problems Explained

 - Transmission Malfunction – The functionality or display of the gear selector position may malfunction.
 Gearbox position P may not be available.
 Set the parking brake when completely stopped.
 Engine start may be possible with a delay.

-- Transmission Faulty – Transmission position P is possibly not available.
-Operate parking brake when car stationary.
+- Transmission Faulty—Transmission position P may not be available.
+Operate the parking brake when the car is stationary.
 Please contact the BMW service department.

 - Trans.
 Failsafe Programming

-These are some of the most common error messages when transmission problems are present.
+These are some of the most common error messages when transmission problems occur.

 Common Transmission Fault Codes